 It’s Valentime, which means lots and lots of articles about revving up your romance.
 But what if one (or both) of you is in menopause, and frankly, sex just isn’t all that appealing right now?

 First, let’s all agree on one thing: this is not a “shaming” situation.
 No one should be shamed for wanting sex, for not wanting sex, or for being conflicted on the subject.

 Generally, a woman’s sexual response is more complicated than a man’s, and penetrative sex may not be enough – and at this time of life, thanks to the vaginal dryness of estrogen loss, it may actually be quite painful.

 And remember, sex isn’t the only place where your partner needs additional support during this time, says Jessa.
 Now is the time to be her ally and her cheerleader.
 If her self-confidence has taken a hit, boost her up.
 Show interest in her passions.
-This can be a powerful time of growth in career, second career, creativity, so be supportive and join in if she makes a space for you.
+This can be a powerful time of growth in career, second career, creativity or menopausal zest, so be supportive and join in if she makes a space for you.

 Support her physical health by joining her or inviting her out for walks or runs or other physical activity.
 Encourage healthy eating by cooking some good Mediterranean diet recipes.
 Be sensitive and never downplay or joke about or call out her symptoms unless you know she’s truly OK with it.
 Listen.
 Ask her how she’d prefer you deal with her hot flashes or irritability, then try to accommodate.

 This doesn’t mean you give up your life, we promise!
 But some flexibility and extra sensitivity could go a long way to making life easier for you both.